What is Autonomous Sensory Meridian Response?

 ASMR stands for Autonomous Sensory Meridian Response.
-The term was coined in 2010 by a lady named Jennifer Allen, but the conversation about ASMR started even earlier on the website Steady Heath, under the forum thread “Weird Sensation Feels Good,” and that thread was brought into existence by a user of the site registered under the name OkayWhatever51838.
+The term was coined in 2010 by Jennifer Allen, but the conversation about ASMR started even earlier on the website Steady Heath, under the forum thread “Weird Sensation Feels Good,” and that thread was started by

 ASMR has many different, practical uses.
 Most people watching ASMR videos on YouTube, or listening on Spotify use these as a sleep-aid.
 Some individuals use ASMR to help them maintain focus and cut out distractions.